Berrima Internment Camp Huts Area: Berrima Internment Camp

 Part of Germany's Pacific fleet, SMS Emden was quite an infamous Naval cruiser that had many an Allied warship in search of it soon after outbreak of war.
 Captained by Fregattenkapitan Karl von Müller, the Emden captured many Allied merchant mariners and either took over their vessels or sank them.
 Having carried out an impressive action and successful raid on Penang in the Battle of Penang where the SMS Emden sank the Russian cruiser Zhemchug and the French destroyer Mousquet, the cruiser steamed off to the Cocos Islands to destroy an important cable wireless communication station linking Australia with the rest of the world.
 A convoy of Australian and New Zealand warships heading to Colombo picked up wireless activity from SMS Emden and HMAS Sydney's English Captain Glossop gave the order for his vessel to break away from the convey to deal with the cruiser.
 Shells were fired from both vessels but the Emden was no match for the Sydney which eventually set the Emden on fire and blew away its control tower, bridge and severely damaged its steering.
 One hundred and thirty six of Captain von Muller's crew were killed and a further sixty-five badly injured before the Emden finally ran aground on a reef of Windward Island in the North Keeling Group.

 In the publication Prisoners in Arcady - German Mariners at Berrima 1915-1919, Simmons noted that the Emden men interned at the Berrima Concentration Camp included Chief Engineer Walter Bergien, Engineers Gerhardt Freund and Otto Fisher, Navigator Otto Monkeskieck and Bosun Karl Muller.
 Martin Meyer, also interned at Berrima was a young reservist who joined the Emden crew as vice navigator and soon after promoted to Lieutenant but was not on the vessel during its last days.
 This was the case with Bergien, Monkedieck and Muller.

 Daily life for the internees at Berrima Gaol was structured around morning roll call and evening roll call at 5:00 pm.
-Between these two defining events, the internees were free to wander within a two-mile radius of the gaol and were locked up during the evening.
+Between these two defining events, the internees were free to wander within a two-mile radius of the jail and were locked up during the evening.

 Berrima's small population doubled with the arrival of the "enemy aliens" and the guards.
 The sleepy town once again began to prosper, playing an important role in providing services to the "new arrivals".
 The internees bought food, such as bread and meat and other supplies from the village stores.
 Relations between the townspeople, new and old, were relatively harmonious.
 The vast majority of the internees spoke some English due to their maritime background and could converse relatively well with the local people.
 Berrima also played host to families of the internees.
 They rented houses in the village and there began more interaction with the community, with internees often helping out in the community where needed.
 A school was set up in a slab hut for the children as evidenced in a photograph showing children, teacher and a sign "Tochterschule Berrima 1917".